 Please see the current RepRapFirmware limitations at Duet 3 firmware with CAN expansion configuration limitations.

-To that end the microstep setting for the 1HCL should be high enough to use the full encoder CPR. e.g. if the encoder is 1000 PPR (so 4000 CPR) and the full steps/rev of a 1.8 degree/step motor is 200, then the microstepping needs to be at least 4000/200 = 20 to make use of the full resolution of the encoder.
+Therefore, when running firmware earlier than 3.5beta4 the microstep settings (M92) for the 1HCL should be high enough to use the full encoder CPR. e.g. if the encoder is 1000PPR (so 4000CPR) and the full steps/rev of a 1.8 degree/step motor is 200, then the microstepping needs to be at least 4000/200 = 20 to make use of the full resolution of the encoder.

-Microsteps must be set in powers of 2, in the same manner as open loop drivers (1,2,4,8,16,32,64,128,256)
+Microsteps must be set in powers of 2, in the same manner as open loop drivers, i.e. 1, 2, 4, 8, 16, 32, 64, 128 or 256 x microstepping.

-So in the case of a 4000CPR encoder on a 1.8 degree/step motor microstepping should be set to 32.
+So in the case of a 4000CPR encoder on a 1.8 degree/step motor, microstepping should be set to 32.
 Note steps/mm should be adjusted to match the microstep setting chosen.

 CAUTION before using these examples check the datasheet and user manual of the motor, encoder (and optionally brake) you are using.
 Especially: check compatibility of signal voltages.